Latin American and Caribbean Studies

 To complete the liberal arts minor in Latin American and Caribbean Studies, students must take one of the required capstone courses (LACS 4901 or LACS 4902), with the remaining 6 credits selected from the electives list of courses offered by the participating departments: Black and Latino Studies, Communication Studies, English, Fine and Performing Arts, History, Modern Languages and Comparative Literature, Political Science, and Sociology and Anthropology.
 One Feit Seminar on Latin American and Caribbean cultures and societies may replace one of the courses toward the minor, with approval from the Program Director.

-For specific course information check the current Undergraduate Bulletin.
+For specific course information check the current College Bulletin.

 Professor Stephanie R. Golob, Program Director

 - Esther Allen, Modern Languages and Comparative Literature

 - Hector Cordero-Guzman, Marxe School of Public and International Affairs

 - David Cruz de Jesús, Modern Languages and Comparative Literature